-Web hosting is pretty classic.
-Over 70 of the most popular web hosts are controlled by one company that are basically private-labeled and repackaged to make them look different.
+Web hosting is interesting -- over 70 of the most popular web hosts are controlled by one company that are private-labeled and repackaged to make them look different.

 They're not all bad, but you want to avoid most of them.

 Over the years, our teams have used over 50 hosts for different blogs and clients.
 All kinds, too.
 From the cheapest (for low-level blogs) to premiums (for blogs and sites that get over 150,000 visitors a month).

 Dead-simple setup, fast hosting and quick customer service times.